KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Related Work and Motivation

 Extensive research has focused on reducing the memory overhead of KV Cache through quantization.
 For example, KIVI \cite{liu2024kivi} introduced a 2-bit asymmetric quantization technique, employing per-channel quantization for Keys and per-token quantization for Values.
-This method substantially improves model throughput while preserving accuracy at low bit-widths.
 KVQuant \cite{hooper2024kvquant} proposed a non-uniform quantization strategy, integrating pre-RoPE per-channel Key quantization with per-token Value quantization.
 It employs offline calibration to manage outliers, achieving robust performance in long-context inference scenarios.
 QAQ \cite{dong2024qaq} developed a dynamic mixed-precision quantization method that calculates quantization bits for Keys and Values online and optimizes the trade-off between accuracy and compression ratio by predicting attention scores.
 Atom \cite{zhao2024atom} investigated a mixed-precision scheme involving 4-bit and 8-bit activations, dynamically quantizing activations to adapt to input distributions.
-SKVQ \cite{duanmu2024skvq} implemented a sliding window quantization method, maintaining high precision for recent KV pairs while reducing quantization errors through channel reordering.
-IntactKV \cite{liu2024intactkv} simplified the quantization process by preserving critical tokens (e.g., initial tokens) with full precision, thereby sustaining generation quality.
-WKVQuant \cite{yue2024wkvquant} further compressed the KV Cache by incorporating weight quantization.
-Numerous other studies have also made significant contributions to KV Cache quantization \cite{yang2024no,zandieh2025qjl,lin2024qserve}.
+QJL \cite{zandieh2025qjl} introduced a 1-bit quantization technique for the Key, leveraging the Johnson-Lindenstrauss transform followed by sign-bit quantization.
+KVTuner \cite{li2025kvtuner} frames the mixed quantization of KV caches as a search optimization problem, aiming to find the optimal KV quantization configuration within a vast search space.
+Numerous other studies have also made significant contributions to KV Cache quantization \cite{yue2024wkvquant,yang2024no,liu2024intactkv}.
 These efforts generally aim to quantize as many KVs as possible to the lowest feasible bit-width.
-While methods such as KVQuant, QAQ, and Atom have introduced mixed-precision quantization for KV, their primary focus is on addressing outliers that are sensitive to precision changes.
-In contrast, this work proposes a more flexible quantization framework, enabling users to balance average quantization bit-width and model accuracy during deployment based on their specific needs.
+While methods such as KVQuant, QAQ, and KVTuner have introduced mixed-precision quantization for KV, they often entail significant computational or search overhead.
+In contrast, this work introduces a lightweight and flexible framework that allows users to dynamically balance quantization bit-width and model accuracy based on specific deployment requirements.